KshitijPingle/CPSC_449_HW_1/README.md

-# H1 CPSC 449 : Backend Engineering HW 1
+# CPSC 449 : Backend Engineering HW 1
 By: Kshitij Pingle
-This github repository is for my HW 1 code, I only coded inside BookController.Java
+This GitHub repo is for my HW 1 code, I only coded inside BookController.Java
 I have also attached screenshots from Postman to show the endpoints are working as expected.

 **Note:** I put a whole lot of comments in my BookController.java because I have not used Java this much in 6 years, + I am brand new to streams and lambda expressions in Java

-## H2 Tasks Completed
+## Tasks Completed
 - Made a PUT endpoint to update books
 - Made a PATCH endpoint to partially update books
 - Made a DELETE endpoint to delete books